Welcome to Denver, Colorado

 Denver Homes for Sale

-4 Beds 8 Baths 13,656 SqFt 0.29 Acres
+4 Beds 4 Baths 3,265 SqFt 0.08 Acres

-Securely located behind the gates of the prestigious Polo Club, this modern brick estate, constructed by Chalet in 2021, offers timeless design.
+Securely located within prestigious Polo Club, this modern brick estate, constructed by Chalet in 2021, offers timeless design.
 Spanning over 7,000 total square feet, this home features 5 bedroom suites and is filled with top-tier finishes.
 Upon entering through the custom metal front door, you’re greeted by plaster walls, exposed beams, and 3 sets of oversized sliding doors that flood the home with natural light.
 The main level’s open floor plan effortlessly connects formal and casual spaces, making it perfect for entertaining and for daily life.
 The chef’s kitchen opens to the living and dining areas, all showcasing sophisticated architectural details.
 The home also features an elevator, a Savant distributed audio system, Lutron lighting, and motorized shades for ultimate convenience and comfort.
 Downstairs, the fully finished basement includes great space for entertaining including a recreation room and full bar plus an exercise room and two bedroom suites.
 Outside, the property boasts a stunning pool, built-in hot tub, and a designated dog area.
 Situated on nearly a half-acre, the professionally landscaped grounds are adorned with flagstone and mature evergreen trees, creating a lush and private oasis in one of Denver’s most coveted neighborhoods.
-Complete with a 3-car garage equipped with a double lift that holds up to 5 cars, this home defines modern luxury living. $7,950,000 Active
+Complete with a 3-car garage equipped with a double lift that holds up to 5 cars, this home defines modern luxury living. $7,485,000 Active

 27 Polo Club Circle Denver, Colorado